FireLemons/TwitterWeatherBot/README.md

 ## Configuration
 ### Required Configuration:
 #### Logging
-For now the only configuration for logging is to set a path to where logs will be stored.
+Set the dierctory path where logs will be stored.
-The json below will set the log diectory to `logs/` relative to `index.js`.
+Paths are relative to `index.js`.

     "log": {
       "logDir": "logs"